Homeland Security head: Colorado tops US in vote security

 Participants included Department of Homeland Security cyber experts working with county elections clerks to confront a rapid-fire sequence of scenarios.
 In a brief appearance, Homeland Security Secretary Kristjen Nielsen praised Colorado as a national leader in safeguarding elections.

-On Wednesday, Nielsen called election security one of the nation’s highest priorities.
-She said the biggest threats are coming online from malicious nation-states seeking to disrupt democracy.

-The U.S. intelligence community has said Russia had tried to influence the 2016 election to benefit President Donald Trump.
-Nielsen frequently has said the Russians attempted to sow discord and undermine faith in the democratic process and, over time, developed a preference for then-candidate Trump.

-On Thursday, Nielsen reiterated her concerns about potential Russian hacking or interference, particularly of voter databases this year.
-But she said no attempts have been detected so far that match the scale of the 2016 effort.
+On Wednesday, Nielsen acknowledged for the first time that Russia was trying to get President Donald Trump elected in its attempts to influence the 2016 presidential vote.
+On Thursday, she reiterated her concerns about potential Russian state-led hacking or interference, particularly of voter databases this year, but said no attempts have been detected so far that match the scale of the 2016 effort.

 “Any attempt to interfere in our elections is a direct attack on our democracy and is unacceptable,” Nielsen told participants at a Denver hotel.
 Turning to Colorado’s record, she declared: “We’d love to continue to use you as an example of what other states can adopt.”